anurye/anurye.github.io/_projects/1_drl_dynamic_navigation.md

 ## **Abstract**

-This project presents a novel framework for mobile robot navigation in dynamic environments using Deep Reinforcement Learning (DRL).
-The framework employs the [TD7](https://arxiv.org/abs/2306.02451) algorithm, an augmentation of the TD3 algorithm, with state-action embeddings to predict the next environment state and better model the environemnt dynamics.
-Simulated in Gazebo and implemented with ROS2, the system was validated across various environments, demonstrating superior adaptability and performance compared to the [baseline method](https://arxiv.org/abs/2103.07119).
+We present a framework for mobile robot navigation in dynamic environments using Deep Reinforcement Learning (DRL) and the Robot Operating System (ROS).
+Traditional navigation methods often lack the real-time adaptability required in highly dynamic settings.
+To address this, we leverage the [TD7](https://arxiv.org/abs/2306.02451) algorithm---an extension of the Twin Delayed Deep Deterministic Policy Gradient (TD3) algorithm incorporating state and state-action embeddings---to directly map raw sensor inputs to control actions.
+These embeddings, trained to minimize the mean squared error (MSE) between the encoded state-action representation and the transition-predicted next state, enhance the system's ability to model environment dynamics and improve navigation performance.

----
+Extensive simulations were conducted in custom Gazebo environments of increasing complexity, ranging from open spaces to scenarios with static obstacles and moving actors.
+Performance was evaluated based on navigation success rate, time to goal, path efficiency, and collision rate.
+Results indicate that this approach consistently improves navigation performance, particularly in highly dynamic environments.

 ## **Network Architecture**